theplanetbrief.com /carbon/carbon-credits/

 Decision Why it matters Useful guide

 Claim type Determines the minimum quality threshold and wording risk.
-Carbon offsetting for UK businesses
+Climate claims hierarchy

 Credit type Reduction, avoidance and removal credits carry different risk profiles.
-How carbon credits work
+Carbon removal credits explained

 Price range Cheap credits can be legitimate, but low price often signals higher scrutiny.
 Carbon credit prices guide